-- Continued implementation of JCO recruitment strategies relating to advanced placement upon hire for applicants with higher education, military service, or relevant experience. - Begin hiring teachers through the recently developed partnership with Teach for America. - Develop a partnership with Texas State Technical College (TSTC) to contract for vocational instructors. - Continue to increase participation in job fairs and other recruitment events for educators and explore new recruitment strategies. - Conduct periodic reviews of the case manager career path to ensure it continues to remain an effective retention strategy. - Research, analyze and consider requesting additional job classifications that more closely reflect the work being performed at the agency's juvenile facilities instead of continuing to use job classes more reflective of social work. - Ongoing identification and reinforcement of strategies to improve the quality of the work environment (e.g., consistent and fair application of HR policies and practices, reduction of staff injuries). - Continued assessment of training curriculum to ensure that newly hired JCOs, case managers, and educators have the necessary skills to perform their duties in the agency's unique work environment. - Continued enhancement of supervisory and leadership training to increase supervisory effectiveness.
+- Continued implementation of JCO recruitment strategies relating to advanced placement upon hire for applicants with higher education, military service, or relevant experience. - Continue to increase participation in job fairs and other recruitment events for educators and explore new recruitment strategies. - Conduct periodic reviews of the case manager career path to ensure it continues to remain an effective retention strategy. - Ongoing identification and reinforcement of strategies to improve the quality of the work environment (e.g., consistent and fair application of HR policies and practices, reduction of staff injuries). - Continued assessment of training curriculum to ensure that newly hired JCOs, case managers, and educators have the necessary skills to perform their duties in the agency's unique work environment. - Continued enhancement of supervisory and leadership training to increase supervisory effectiveness.